aimhigherweb/iec_website/content/what-we-do/glaucoma.md

 CAPTION: Scans taken by the Heidelberg Spectralis OCT that reveals indications of glaucoma, including hemisphere thickness asymmetry, neuroretinal fibre layer thickness and anterior chamber depth.

-The information from these tests provides an indication of the presence or stage of this potentially blinding disease.
-Not all of these tests are necessary for every person, nor at every visit.

 #### How is glaucoma treated?